ion-select

 Using the Legacy Syntax

 Ionic uses heuristics to detect if an app is using the modern select syntax.
 In some instances, it may be preferable to continue using the legacy syntax.
-Developers can set the legacy
+Developers can set the legacy property on ion-select to true to force that instance of the input to use the legacy syntax.

 Properties